-Wi-Five is a daily collection of five notable, eye-catching social media, pop culture and/or tech-related stories from around the Web.
+Wi-Five is a collection of five notable, eye-catching social media, pop culture and/or tech-related stories from around the Web.

 - Uber continues to find itself going toe-to-toe with municipalities around the world with respect to its ride-sharing business.
 Uber's most recent battle is with Portland, where Uber rolled out its UberX service this past Friday, December 5th.
 Uber's decision to start offering its OberX service followed Portland's threat that it would fine anyone that drove for the service.
 Portland's main issue with Uber isn't its interference with established taxi businesses throughout the city (at least officially), but rather that Uber's vehicles don't offer accessibility for those with disabilities.
 In connection with its position, Portland has issued a cease and desist order that will likely result in fines to UberX drivers that continue to operate in Portland.
 Portland shouldn't hold its breath because, last year, California issued a similar order, which Uber summarily ignored.
 Uber has found its path to changing the ride-sharing industry a difficult one, but has continued down the road nonetheless.
 It will be interesting to see where this one ends up.

 - Microsoft has filed a lawsuit in federal court (in Washington) accusing various individuals of activating various pirated copies of Windows 7 and Office 10.
 This is notable because, until now, software companies like Microsoft tended to go after the parties that distributed illegal copies of software and the hacked keys used to active the programs rather than the individuals activating the software.
 The complaint itself is interestingly worded and could be interpreted not to go after someone who is an average user, but rather someone selling a computer containing preloaded and pirated software.
 The lawsuit was brought against various "Does" and Microsoft is seeking information from AT&T regarding the identity of the subscribers associated with the IP addresses used to activate the software.